 The City's Youth and Family Services Division funds emergency housing and community development programs, social services and supports a juvenile justice program, which provides program planning, service integration, data analysis, and program evaluation to ensure that youth are provided alternatives to detention and referral to support services, including housing, as appropriate.
-The City's partner organizations, YouthWorks, Adelante, and Youth Shelters and Family Services, have provided several programs to integrate disconnected youth with mainstream educational opportunities, job training and internships, reunification with families, and referral to other support services.
-Life Link, another City nonprofit partner, provides intake, referral and on-site social services to people with mental illness who are homeless or at risk of becoming homeless.
+The City's partner organizations, YouthWorks and Adelante have provided several programs to integrate disconnected Annual Action Plan 9 youth with mainstream educational opportunities, job training and internships, reunification with families, and referral to other support services.
+Interfaith, another City nonprofit partner, provides intake, referral and on-site social services to people with mental illness who are homeless.
 The agency works closely with other governmental, private and nonprofit providers of services, as well as hospitals and correctional institutions to ensure that services are continuous.
 The City's CDBG allocation, its economic development fund and other local funds have supported several of these initiatives.
 Some beneficiaries of this funding also are recipients of public housing services.
 The City's CDBG subrecipients strive to coordinate with the Santa Fe Civic Housing Authority so that outreach activities and some programming are located at housing authority sites.